35th Annual DRY RUN BICYCLE TOUR

 The Dry Run is a full-service ride with great food, interesting routes and exceptional support.
 The Dry Run will go on rain or shine.
 Helmets are required, and rear view mirrors are encouraged.
 All those under the age of 18 must be accompanied by an adult.

 Your registration fee includes marked and mapped routes.
-Riders who pre-register online will be sent an email with links to GPS files for all the routes.
-The GPS email will be sent ONLY to riders who pre-register online, sometime during the week of September 4.
+Riders who pre-registered will be sent an email sometime during the week of September 4 with links to GPS files for all the routes.
+The GPS email will be sent ONLY to riders who pre-registered online.
 All riders will receive paper maps at check-in.

 RAFFLE: At registration you will receive a RoadID rider number.
 Simply tear off the corner and place it in the raffle container at the information tent.
 After the ride, check at the information tent to see if you won one of our many prizes.
 All prizes must be claimed the day of the ride.

 We suggest all riders wear an approved cycling helmet!

 SUPPORTING CENTRAL OHIO CYCLING: Proceeds of the Dry Run are used in part to support the following organizations: Westerville Adopt-a-Trail, Westerville Bike Hub, Westerville Public Library, Bike Lady, TJ Evans Foundation, The Ride of Silence, Ohio Bicycle Federation, Rails to Trails Conservancy, Ohio to Erie Trail, Delaware County Friends of the Trail, League of American Bicyclists and Adventure Cycling.